quonic/CrewLink-Server-Service/readme.md

 * `cd` into `/opt/crewlink-scripts`
 * Run `./setup.sh`

-This will create the first CrewLink-Server instance.
+This will create the first CrewLink-Server instance running under the newly created user account crewlink.
+The crewlink user is a no password account that can't be logged in and doesn't have root access.

 ## Add another CrewLink-Server instance